|Copa Libertadores 1992|

 -- Zizinho's prime was not with Sao Paulo.

 -- Kaka is a surprise selection.
 He left the team when he was still young.
+He returned at the end of his career.
 In the modern world, it is hard for a Brazilian club to keep a young players of his talents for long.
 I sometimes overlooked the length of career for some homegrown players.
+Furthermore, he was among the best in his generation.

 -- Muller, Serginho Chulapa and Luis Fabiano scored many goals for the club.
 Careca was Bola de Ouro winner while playing for the club.
 So I left out Zé Sérgio and Gino Orlando.
 They almost made the squad.